Chemistry: A LevelBack

 What are the enrichment opportunities as part of this subject?

-Royal Society of Chemistry career workshops, Royal Institution science exhibition and Disneyland Paris Lectures, SAMDA and Pot Med Workshops, Hands on Spectroscopy in a suitcase, Royal College of surgeons lectures and skills workshops.
+Royal Society of Chemistry career workshops, Royal Institution science exhibition lectures, hands on UCL spectroscopy experience, Spectroscopy in a suitcase activities, Royal College of surgeons lectures and skills workshops and student exchange visit to Germany.